littlexinyi/FedSH/README.md

   Download the CUHK-PEDES dataset from [here](https://github.com/ShuangLI59/Person-Search-with-Natural-Language-Description)

-  Organize them in `dataset` folder as follows:
+  Organize them in `data` folder as follows:
    ~~~
-   |-- dataset/
+   |-- data/
    |   |-- <CUHK-PEDES>/
    |       |-- imgs
                |-- cam_a